 Awards go to students with demonstrated financial need.
-AU determines your need based on information you provide on both the required financial aid applications, the Free Application for Federal Student Aid (FAFSA) and the CSS/Financial Aid PROFILE®.
-Need is calculated as the difference between AU's Cost of Attendance (COA) and your composite Expected Family Contribution (EFC) based on the information you provide on the FAFSA and CSS PROFILE.
+AU determines your need based on information you provide on both the required financial aid applications, the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
+Need is calculated as the difference between AU's Cost of Attendance (COA) and your composite Expected Family Contribution (EFC) based on the information you provide on the FAFSA and CSS Profile.

 CALCULATING DEMONSTRATED FINANCIAL NEED

 COA (tuition, fees, room, board, books, transportation, and personal expenses)

 EFC (primarily determined by income, number of family members in college, family size, and assets)

 Need-Based Aid: Grants

 Grants are awarded to full-time admitted students who demonstrate financial need and may be offered along with an AU scholarship; they do not require repayment.

 Need-Based Aid: Federal Grants

 Awarded to students who demonstrate exceptional financial need and meet specific eligibility criteria, these grants range from $600 to $5815 per year.

 Offered to students who demonstrate exceptional financial need, the FSEOG award is determined by need and availability of funds.